 - The Village of Sturtevant owns and maintains the station and parking lot.

-- Canadian Pacific Kansas City Southern/Soo Line owns the tracks and platform.
+- Canadian Pacific, Kansas City Southern/Soo Line own the tracks and platforms.

 - The first Amtrak station Kev used!